The online aptitude tests for Bain & Company are provided by Sova, one of the leading test providers.

 In our full preparation package, you will get hundreds of questions and drills with full explanations, so you will know exactly how to answer each question you will encounter.

-The purpose is to analyze your personality, and the only way to do that is to remain truthful.
+The purpose is to analyze your personality; the only way to do that is to remain truthful.
 However, this is wrong.
-The fact of the matter is that some answers are more preferable than others.
+The fact of the matter is that some answers are preferable to others.

-The best way to practise is to research the company you are applying to and learn their core values.
+The best practice is researching the company you are applying to and learning their core values.
 Here you can try to create a duplication of what they are looking for.

 SJT sample question: